Ekagrah/Linux-Ark-Dedicated-Server/README.md

 When Steam does a mod update, launch ARK and it will show progress of mod installation in the bottom right corner.
 Once that is completed execute arkserv_mgmt.py --modupdate to copy mods to server.

-Restart following copy using arkserv_mgmt.py --restart
+Restart following copy completion using arkserv_mgmt.py --restart

-See script help for more details
+See script help for more details on functions

 *Notes:*